davep33l/fusion_fighters/README.md

 I chose the red as it is also a common colour used on martial art belt embroidery.

-I chose a slightly off white as my light colour.
+I chose a slightly off white as my light colour as this is the main colour for a martial arts gi.

 ![Colour Palette visualized by Coolers](assets/readme/colour-palette.png)